ahuacate/nas-hardmetal/README.md

 ![alt text](./images/OpenMediaVault_es_00.png)

 If you followed our OMV guide then you created a 'MergerFS & SnapRAID' pool.
-When the ES prompts you for storage location select the MergerFS pool shown above.
+When the Easy Script prompts you for a storage location select the MergerFS pool shown above in the terminal.

 <hr>